 The earliest such manuscript was a Coptic glossary, written on vellum in Egypt in the 6th or 7th century, and selling for $80,500 (against a $12,000-$18,000 estimate).
 This small, ten-leaf manuscript is most likely intended for use by a professional scribe in the civil service.

-Papias of Lombardy, "everyone's favorite Grammarian" as quipped by the Bonhams auctioneer, is considered to have written the first modern dictionary in the 11th century: monolingual, organized alphabetically and with indications of gender, declension and pronunciation.
+Papias of Lombardy, "everyone's favourite Grammarian" as quipped by the Bonhams auctioneer, is considered to have written the first modern dictionary in the 11th century: monolingual, organised alphabetically and with indications of gender, declension and pronunciation.
 A 13th-century Italian manuscript of Papias's dictionary (the only Papias manuscript Bonhams traced on the market since 1903) drew $74,500 against a $25,000-$35,000 estimate.

 A few centuries later we have another phenomenal manuscript, also estimated at $20,000-30,000 but sold for $112,900: a manuscript Chinese-Spanish dictionary by the Dominican missionary, Francisco Diaz.
 Diaz reached the Fuan region of China in 1635.
 His lexicographical work pre-dates by a generation the first published western Chinese grammar (1703) and the present manuscript, from the late 17th century, is one of the earliest western-Chinese dictionaries extant.

 Bonhams also sold a significant autograph manuscript from the 19th century by Peter Mark Roget of Thesaurus fame.
 His "Arrangement of Knowledge," circa 1805, was clinched after avid bidding for $35,000 against a $6,000-$8,000 estimate.
 Composed at the same time and on much the same principles as his original Thesaurus, the manuscript appears to have been unpublished and was unknown to his principle biographer.